READI FAQs for South Bend – Elkhart Regional Award

 What is the purpose of READI?

-Indiana and its regional communities have an opportunity to accelerate economic resilience and growth and become magnets for the talent Hoosier businesses need to thrive.
-By developing a collaborative, long-term plan for growth, regional communities throughout the state will have a game plan to invest in their future growth and prosperity, deliberately and thoughtfully.
+Indiana and its regional communities had an opportunity to accelerate economic resilience and growth and become magnets for the talent Hoosier businesses need to thrive.
+By developing a collaborative, long-term plan for growth, regional communities throughout the state built a game plan to invest in their future growth and prosperity, deliberately and thoughtfully.
 At its core, the Regional Economic Acceleration and Development Initiative (READI) is about population growth.